RazDechantal/ecommerce-app/README.md

 ### Product List

-The product list is displayed in a grid layout with each product showing an image, title, and price.
-The products are fetched from the Fake Store API.
+The product list is displayed in a grid layout with each product showing an image, title, category, and price.
+The products are fetched from the Fake Store API and can be filtered by category or searched by title.

 ### Product Details